elastic/elastic-otel-python/README.md

-# elastic-opentelemetry -- Elastic Distribution of OpenTelemetry Python
+# elastic-opentelemetry -- Elastic Distribution for OpenTelemetry Python

-`elastic-opentelemetry` is the Elastic distribution of OpenTelemetry Python.
+`elastic-opentelemetry` is the Elastic Distribution for OpenTelemetry Python.

 ## Installation